mp5maker/micro-frontend/README.md

 ## Previous Implementations

 **Scenario One**

-* Using `npm packages` as the common place to keep the codes
+- Using `npm packages` as the common place to keep the codes
-* Then it is shared between apps
+- Then it is shared between apps
-* Kind of what `lerna` [better versioning] or `yarn workspace` do
+- Kind of what `lerna` [better versioning] or `yarn workspace` do

 **Scenario Two**

-* Instead of keeping the components under a app
+- Instead of keeping the components under a app
-* It is been separated in a separate `component` app
+- It is been separated in a separate `component` app
-* It is used to create `s3 artifacts`
+- It is used to create `s3 artifacts`
-* Shim library connected to main apps also updates itself from the artifacts and provides to other apps
+- Shim library connected to main apps also updates itself from the artifacts and provides to other apps
-* Implementation complexity
+- Implementation complexity

+**Scenario Three**

+- Using iFrames and global objects

 ## Webpack